apparel

 You're already a team in spirit; now be a team in style!

-Todd is the Associate Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society.
+Todd, formerly the Director of Development for the Greater New England Chapter of the National Multiple Sclerosis Society, is now the the Regional Director of FAS Capital Giving at Harvard University.
 In addition to reading his blog posts, you can also find Todd on Twitter.

 Don't dress for summer

-Written by Ken on September 9, 2009 at 11:45 am
+Written by on Sep 9, 2009

 The weather forecast for this weekend varies depending on who you ask.
 Heather suggested what to pack, and Susan specifically encouraged us to prepare for rain.
 Regardless of rain or shine, you should remember to bring warm clothes.
 It may not sound like sensible advice for someone who's going to be in the blistering sun for six hours at a time, but it's the other 18 hours you need to consider.
 The evening activities and ceremonies are held outdoors, and Cape Cod in September can be quite cool.
 Pack a sweater or two so that you can always dress down a layer if need be.